-Mason is a distributed university, with regional campuses in Fairfax, Arlington, and Prince William counties, an international branch campus in Songdo, South Korea, and instructional sites in Loudoun County, Herndon, Lorton, Woodbridge, and Front Royal.
+Mason is a distributed university, with regional campuses in Fairfax, Arlington, and Prince William counties, an international branch campus in Songdo, South Korea, and instructional sites in Woodbridge and Front Royal.
 Each Mason campus has a distinctive academic focus that plays a critical role in the economy of its surrounding region.
 At each campus, students and faculty have access to all the university's resources, while the duplication of programs and support services is minimized through the use of technology.

 Fairfax Campus

-The Aquatic and Fitness Center provides state-of-the-art exercise equipment and competitive and recreational swimming to the university community and outside teams.
-The 120,000 square foot Recreation and Athletic Complex (formerly the PE Building) boasts three gymnasiums, two racquetball courts, two squash courts, and a two-story fitness gallery.
+The Aquatic and Fitness Center provides state-of-the-art exercise equipment and competitive and recreational swimming for the university community and outside teams.
+The 120,000-square-foot Recreation and Athletic Complex boasts three gymnasiums, two racquetball courts, two squash courts, and a two-story fitness gallery.
 Additional equipment and exercise space is also available in Skyline Fitness, adjacent to the residence halls.

-The campus has a strong focus on professional and graduate education and is home to the Antonin Scalia Law School, the Schar School of Policy and Government (formerly SPGIA) and the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution.
+The campus has a strong focus on professional and graduate education and is home to the Antonin Scalia Law School, the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution and the Schar School of Policy and Government.
 Mason Square is also home to graduate programs in nonprofit management and arts management.
-In addition, the School of Business now offers its Executive MBA, Accounting, MS and Real Estate Development, MS programs in Arlington.
+In addition, the Donald G. Costello College of Business now offers its Executive MBA, Accounting, MS and Real Estate Development, MS programs at Mason Square.
 Continuing and Professional Education is redefining the way we offer executive and professional education.
-In addition to these executive, graduate and professional programs, some undergraduate courses are also available in Arlington.
+In addition to these executive, graduate and professional programs, some undergraduate courses are also available at Mason Square.

 Mason Square is home to the Mercatus Center and the Institute for Humane Studies, independent initiatives affiliated with the university.
 The Law and Economics Center (LAW), Center for World Religions, Diplomacy, and Conflict Resolution (CARTER), Center for Regional Analysis (SCHAR) and the Interdisciplinary Center for Economic Science (CHSS) are some of the many research centers located at Mason Square.

-The campus includes four buildings: Hazel Hall, Van Metre Hall (formerly Founders Hall), and Vernon Smith Hall.
+The campus includes four buildings: Hazel Hall, Van Metre Hall (formerly Founders Hall), The Fuse, and Vernon Smith Hall.
 Van Metre Hall, which opened on the campus in 2011, provides 256,000 square feet of space for academic and student support services.
 In addition, the building features a 300-seat auditorium, a public plaza, and a large multipurpose room.
-These additional spaces enable the university to highlight and showcase much of the exciting work taking place at the Arlington Campus - as well as throughout the university - through the hosting of conferences, meetings and other events.
-During the next five years the campus will undergo a $250 million transformation.
+The newest centerpiece of the campus, Fuse, will incorporate advanced cyber infrastructure and design to support digital innovation, active learning, cutting-edge research, During the next five years the campus will undergo a $250 million transformation.
+These additional spaces enable the university to highlight and showcase much of the exciting work taking place at Mason Square - as well as throughout the university - through the hosting of conferences, meetings and other events.
 With it will be the creation of the Rosslyn-Ballston Innovation Corridor, an innovation district that will be the first of its kind in Virginia.

 Science and Technology Campus